 - Sample edges and see what has not been deleted: the graph might become very dense and then have lots of deletions, so this won't work. - Is a graph that is very sparse at the end of the stream the worst case then?
 Not really.
-In the last lecture we mentioned and used sparse recovery.
-If the final graph has k edges, it can be fully recovered, using $O(k \operatorname{polylog}(n))$ words of space.
+We have not covered this topic in detail, but if the final graph has k edges, then it can be fully recovered, using $O(k \operatorname{polylog}(n))$ words of space.
+This can be achieved using a set of techniques known as sparse recovery or compressed sensing.